T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 # UNIT_1_PROJECT

-Project Name is FruitbStore
+Project Name is Fruit Store

 ## Example Project :  An online Fruit Store :

-Overview : An online store that sells fruits to customers.
+#### Overview : An online store that sells fruits to customers.
 This online store is curated for blind people who're in need of accsebility options.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .

 #### As a customer I should be able to do the following :
 - Browse  Products .